timacdonald/json-api/README.md

 #### Lazy attribute evaluation

-To help improve performance for attributes that are expensive to calculate, it is possible to specify attributes that should be lazily evaluated.
-This is useful if you are making requests to the database or making HTTP requests in your resource.
+For attributes that are expensive to calculate, it is possible to have them lazily evaluated only when they are not excluded by [sparse fieldsets](#sparse-fieldsets).
+This may be useful if you are making requests to the database or making HTTP requests in a resource.

 As an example, let's imagine that we expose a base64 encoded avatar for each user.
 Our implementation downloads the avatar from our avatar microservice.